Can you believe that Easter is almost upon us? I love Easter. It is my favorite holiday even over Christmas.

 39. Bunny Clothespins

-Again, I’m not sure of the crafting genius that came up with this awesome and simple craft, but they did.
-And for that, I’m thankful!
+Again, I’m not sure of the crafting genius that came up with this amazing and simple craft, but they did.
+And for that, I’m thankful.

 40. Napkin Rings

-Made from scrubby yarn, pipe cleaners, and felt!
-You will definitely have fun making these napkin rings for Easter!
+Made from scrubby yarn, pipe cleaners, and felt.
+You will definitely have fun making these napkin rings for Easter.Make this Easter craft

 41. Stamped Easter Egg Craft